 Growing up, feeding our pets was as simple as ripping open the cheapest bag of pet food and pouring it into a bowl for my cat.
 But many people today believe pets deserve better than that.
-Where I live, there are big freezers full of raw meat, bones, and other uncooked goodies for our furry friends in most health food stores.
+Where I live, most health food stores have big freezers full of raw meat, bones, and other uncooked goodies for our furry friends.

 We personally don’t have any pets right now, but two things have stood out to me.
 One is the price of feeding your pets raw food.
 It is expensive.
-Secondly, I’ve realized that this raw meat and vegetable diet is so much closer to the natural diet of animals.
+Secondly, I wondered if this raw meat and vegetable diet is actually closer to the natural diet of animals.
 Our family cat growing up, Willy, was fed the typical cat food diet.
 But, living on two acres, he decided that wasn’t adequate.
 In good weather he hunted all day, bringing down birds, hunting mice, gophers and even small rabbits.
 He was pretty good at what he did and he certainly ate it raw too.
 He occasionally brought us offerings of his killings.
-(For which we were not grateful!
-Ick!)

 No pet owner wants a sick pet, yet that is exactly why many pet owners give their dogs or cats raw food.
-A growing number of pet owners and veterinaries are promoting raw pet food because it goes back to the natural diet of pets.
+A growing number of pet owners and veterinarians are promoting raw pet food because it goes back to the natural diet of pets.
 Many believe that the typical bag of pet food is bad for pets because it includes a lot of undesirable ingredients such as fillers, chicken by-products and other animal by-products not considered fit to be consumed by humans.
 Rancid oils and fats, also not considered edible for humans, are used in some pet foods.
-Some pet foods are made by extrusion, which further processes the food.

 Plus, over the years many recalls have occurred involving dry and wet pet food products for a wide variety of issues.
 Everything from metal tags in food to the 2007 recall after thousands of pets died due to poisoning from high levels of melamine.
 I can see why pet owners are concerned.